apolonskiy/js-for-qa/lesson-2/practice/excercise.md

 - accept user name
 - welcome user with his username
 - ask his birthday year
-- calculate how old is user, and print (or alert) his calculated age
+- calculate how old is user, and print (or alert) his calculated age (advanced task to count current year programatically and not use current year as const year = 2021);

 Example:
 -> Please, enter your first name